TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 25/Isaiah 25.8.md

 ---

-He hath swallowed up death for ever; and the Lord Jehovah will wipe away tears from off all faces; and the reproach of his people will he take away from off all the earth: for Jehovah hath spoken it.
+He has swallowed up death forever!
+The Lord Yahweh will wipe away tears from off all faces.
+He will take the reproach of his people away from off all the earth, for Yahweh has spoken it.